Beginner’s Guide to Skiing

 The first way is to place your skis parallel and across the slope.
-Make sure they are downhill (so your head is closer to the top of the hill and your feet are closer to the bottom of the hill.
-From there, use your hands to slowing push your way up.
+Make sure they are downhill (so your head is closer to the top of the hill and your feet are closer to the bottom of the hill).
+From there, use your hands to slowly push your way up.

 Another way is to roll onto your stomach and bend your knees so your skis are in the air.
 Now, put your feet sideways so that the insides of your feet are touching the snow.
 From there, navigate into a duck walking position and push yourself up like you would if you are doing a pushup.

-And for a last resort, take off one of your skis to make standing up even easier.
+And as a last resort, take off one of your skis to make standing up even easier.

 Part 3: How to Turn, How to Stop, and How to Get on a Chairlift